douglasrmachado/douglasrmachado/README.md

 ## 💫 About Me

-- 📍 Currently at **WriteChoice**
+- 📍 Technical Writer at **WriteChoice**
-- 🧩 Technical Writer focused on **APIs & SaaS**
+- 🧩 Technical Writer & Full-Stack Developer focused on **APIs & SaaS**
+- 🎓 Systems Analysis and Development graduate
 - 🤖 Exploring **AI-augmented documentation systems**
-- 🎯 I tend to dissect documentation deeper than the problem itself
+- 🎯 I tend to dissect systems and documentation beyond the surface

 ---